socketry/async/context/tasks.md

 ### Why does Async manipulate tasks and not fibers?

 The {ruby Async::Scheduler} actually works directly with fibers for most operations and isn't aware of tasks.
 However, the reactor does maintain a tree of tasks for the purpose of managing task and reactor life-cycle.
+For example, stopping a parent task will stop all its children tasks, and the reactor will exit when all tasks are finished.

 ## Task Lifecycle